Koufonisi (Crete)

 Koufonisi (Greek: Κουφονήσι, known as Leuce in antiquity) is an uninhabited Greek islet, located 5.6 km (3 nautical miles) south of cape Goudero on the coast of Lasithi, eastern Crete, in the Libyan Sea.
 The island is roughly 6 km long and 5.5 km across.
 It has an entire surface area of 5.25 km².
 It forms a close group of islands with Makroulo, Marmaro, Strongyli, and Trachilos.
 During the summer, the island is visited by tour boats from the port of Makry Gialos approximately 18 km away.

 History

 Ancient ruins cover the island and can be dated from the Minoan civilisation and the post-Byzantine era when some of the caves were used as chapels during Christian persecution by the Ottomans.
-Due to the wealth of archaeology the island has been described as "a little Dilos".
+Due to the wealth of archaeology the island has been described as "a little Delos".

 Sponge fishing and purple dye

 In ancient times Leuce was important for sponge fishing and for the production of a purple dye made from the gastropod Murex trunculus.
 The purple dye was a valuable commodity in ancient Greece and was worth its weight in solid silver.